Creativity (religion): Australia

-Cailen Cambeul, co-founded Creativity Alliance in 2003, three years after joining the World Church of the Creator, and served as "Pontifex Maximus" from 2009 until 2016.
-He was the fifth Pontifex Maximus (meaning "highest priest"), and the first resident outside the United States.
-His title is Church Administrator, referring to his chapter of the group as the Church of Creativity South Australia.
-Born in Adelaide, South Australia, Campbell self-describes as a "former outlaw biker and soldier in the Australian Army.
-He claims that he had a daughter who was "kidnapped" by the state, and sees the church as an outlet for his "natural aggression".
+Cailen Cambeul co-founded the Creativity Alliance in 2003, several years after he joined the World Church of the Creator, and he served as the Creativity Alliance's first "Pontifex Maximus" (meaning "highest priest") from 2009 until 2016.
+He has led the Creativity Alliance in one capacity or another since 2003, and has stated that he intends to hand over leadership of the group when Pontifex Maximus (Elect) Joseph Esposito is free to take control.
+He was the fifth overall Pontifex Maximus of Creativity as a religion (B. Klassen, M. Wilson, R. McCarty, M. Hale, C. Cambeul) he was also the first leader of Creativity who was resident outside the United States.
+His current position and title is Church Administrator.
+His chapter of the group is named the Church of Creativity South Australia.
+Born in Adelaide, South Australia, Campbell describes himself as a "former outlaw biker and a former soldier in the Australian Army."
+He claims that he had a daughter who was "kidnapped" by the state, and he sees the church as an outlet for his "natural aggression".

 Creativity Alliance members are known to regularly distribute flyers; particularly in Australia and New Zealand.

 The Attorney-General of South Australia and the Minister for Multicultural Affairs have made a number of attempts to close the website of the South Australian representative and Pontifex Maximus of the Creativity Alliance and outlaw the organization.
 Cambeul filed a complaint with the Australian Press Council that describing the Creativity Alliance as a white-supremacist organization (rather than a religion) and characterizing its members as "a few loners looking for something to do with all their hate" was unfair.
 His complaint was dismissed on the basis that the journalist's assessment was not a news article but an opinion piece.

-UK
+United Kingdom

-In 2015 CA distributed flyers in Inverbervie (Scotland) and Liverpool.
+In 2015, the CA distributed flyers in Inverbervie (Scotland) and Liverpool.
 A reverend speaking on behalf of the Church of Creativity Britain said in a letter to the editor that the leaflets were legal and called for racial separation, not supremacy.